Lou Castel

-Lou Castel (born Ulv Quarzell; 28 May 1943) is a Swedish actor who became internationally known through his work in Italian films.
-He had his breakthrough role in Marco Bellocchio's Fists in the Pocket (1965), which was followed by several spaghetti westerns, in particular Carlo Lizzani's Requiescant (1967) and Damiano Damiani's A Bullet for the General (1967), and the drama Come Play with Me (1968).
-Castel's career in Italy was disrupted in the early 1970s by his far-left activism but he later had a long career as a character actor in European cinema.
+Lou Castel (born Ulv Quarzell; 28 May 1943) is a Colombian-Swedish actor and political activist, known for his work in Italian cinema.
+He had his breakthrough role in Marco Bellocchio's Fists in the Pocket (1965), which was followed by several Spaghetti Westerns, in particular Carlo Lizzani's Requiescant (1967) and Damiano Damiani's A Bullet for the General (1967), and the drama Come Play with Me (1968).

-Life and career
+Castel's career in Italy was disrupted in the early 1970s by his far-left activism, eventually relocating to France, where he continued to appear in films and on television.

+Early years

 The son of a Swedish father and an Irish mother, Castel was born Ulv Quarzell in Bogotá, Colombia, where his father was working as a diplomat.
 He and his twin brother grew up in Cartagena.

 When Castel was 6, his parents separated.
 He followed his mother to Europe and went to school in London, very briefly at Dartington Hall School with his sister Solveig, then in Stockholm.
 He subsequently went to live in Rome where his mother was working in the local film industry.
 A communist, Castel's mother also introduced her son to politics.

 Interested in acting from an early age, he attended the Centro Sperimentale di Cinematografia, but was quickly kicked out.

+Career

 His first movie role was as an uncredited extra in The Leopard (1963).
 Two years later, he gained international fame for his performance in Fists in the Pocket, in which he played the epileptic Alessandro, who murders his mother and his brother.
 His career in Italy included arthouse pictures, but also Spaghetti Westerns and also softcore erotica.
 He enjoyed particular success with his starring roles in Damiano Damiani's A Bullet for the General (1967), Salvatore Samperi's Come Play with Me (1968) and Umberto Lenzi's Orgasmo (1969).
 He later played Jeff, the temperamental bisexual film director in the German production Beware of a Holy Whore (1971), directed by Rainer Werner Fassbinder.

-While living in Italy, Castel became involved in a maoist organization, the Union of Italian Communists (Marxist–Leninist).
+While living in Italy, Castel became involved in a Maoist organization, the Union of Italian Communists (Marxist–Leninist).
 As Italy was going through the Years of Lead period, he was eventually considered an undesirable alien.
 In 1972, he was deported to Sweden where he no longer had any acquaintances.
 For a time, he had to rely on subsidies sent to him from Italy by his organization.
-However, he quickly bounced back and appeared, mostly as a character actor, in various European films, directed by filmmakers such as Wim Wenders and Claude Chabrol.
+However, he quickly bounced back and appeared, mostly as a character actor, in various German and French films, directed by filmmakers such as Wim Wenders and Claude Chabrol.

 Castel settled in France in the early 1990s.
 Though the quality of the films he acted in were quite disparate, ranging from arthouse films to cheap exploitation, Castel had a preference for roles that reflected his extreme leftist beliefs.
 He portrayed left-wing terrorists in Nada (1974), The Cassandra Crossing (1976), Could It Happen Here?
 (1977) and Year of the Gun (1991).